John Estes: Coaching career

 Estes was a graduate assistant at Hawaii on Nick Rolovich's inaugural staff in 2016.
 He remained on the staff for the 2017 season, serving as the team's de facto offensive line coach after Chris Naeole resigned midway through the season.

 In 2019, Estes joined the Houston Roughnecks of the XFL as offensive line coach.

 Estes joined San Jose State in 2024 as their offensive line coach.
+He was relieved of his duties on December 1, 2025.

 Football relatives

 Estes comes from a long line of football players in his family both collegiately and professionally: